First boys emerge from Thai cave as rescue mission enters final act

 “We have reached peak readiness,” continued the governor.
 “The meaning of readiness is… perfect weather, water and the kids’ readiness, physical and mentally.”

-The boys and their coach, meanwhile, are said to be mentally prepared to tackle the fraught journey through the tunnels.
+The boys and their coach, meanwhile, were said to be mentally prepared to tackle the fraught journey through the tunnels.

-“Their health and their minds are ready and they have knowledge of the mission,” added Narongsak.
-“They are ready to come out.”

-It will be an arduous operation, but the rescue teams are prepared.

 “Finding the boys doesn’t mean we’ve finished our mission.
 It is only a small battle we’ve won, but the war has not ended," said Narongsak.